 IE?
 Ha!
 Who cares right?!
 For anything else, a properly aimed search query should find you the answer in no time.

-One thing that annoyed me about using Vim was how much keystrokes it took to indent or un-indent a few selected lines of code.
+One thing that annoyed me about using Vim was how many keystrokes it took to indent or un-indent a few selected lines of code.
 My (probably less than ideal) way of doing that was to go into visual mode, select the lines with the movement keys J or K, then use the keys to change the indenting which are < or >.

 To indent another level, pressing dot after this would work.